fkheinstein204/SaaSForge/docs/srs-boilerplate-saas.md

 25. The system shall validate client certificates on the server side and server certificates on the client side.
 26. The system shall rotate service certificates automatically every 90 days using cert-manager (Kubernetes) or equivalent.
 27. The system shall use TLS 1.3 where supported, with fallback to TLS 1.2; TLS 1.0 and 1.1 shall be disabled.
+28. The system shall maintain Certificate Revocation List (CRL) or support OCSP for mTLS certificates; check certificate revocation status before accepting mTLS connections; revoke compromised certificates within 1 hour of security incident detection.

 #### A-9 Rate Limiting & Account Protection

-28. The system shall implement rate limits per identity type: user, tenant, API key, IP; include `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` headers.
+29. The system shall implement rate limits per identity type: user, tenant, API key, IP; include `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` headers.
-29. When 20 failed logins occur for the same account within 2 minutes, the system shall lock the account for 15 minutes and emit `AUDIT_AUTH_RATE_LIMIT` within 200 ms.
+30. When 20 failed logins occur for the same account within 2 minutes, the system shall lock the account for 15 minutes and emit `AUDIT_AUTH_RATE_LIMIT` within 200 ms.

+#### A-10 CSRF Protection

+31. The system shall require CSRF tokens for all state-changing operations (POST, PUT, PATCH, DELETE) when using cookie-based authentication; generate unique CSRF tokens per session; validate CSRF token on server side before processing request; reject requests with missing or invalid CSRF tokens with HTTP 403 status.

-#### A-10 Idempotency
+#### A-11 Idempotency

-30. The system shall treat requests with identical `Idempotency-Key` within a 24-hour window as the same operation and return the original result without re-executing side effects.
+32. The system shall treat requests with identical `Idempotency-Key` within a 24-hour window as the same operation and return the original result without re-executing side effects.

+#### A-12 OAuth 2.0/OIDC Integration

+33. The system shall support OAuth 2.0 authorization code flow with PKCE for external identity providers: Google, GitHub, and Microsoft.
+34. The system shall validate OAuth state parameter on callback to prevent CSRF attacks and ensure request/response correlation.
+35. The system shall handle OAuth callback, exchange authorization code for tokens, and verify token signatures according to OIDC specifications.
+36. The system shall link OAuth accounts to existing user accounts via verified email matching; prompt user for confirmation if email already exists.
+37. The system shall allow users to link multiple OAuth providers to a single account and unlink providers while maintaining account access via at least one authentication method.
+38. The system shall store OAuth provider tokens encrypted at rest and support automatic token refresh using refresh tokens where available.
+39. The system shall handle OAuth errors gracefully (access denied, invalid state, expired tokens) and provide user-friendly error messages with retry options.

 ---